-In the spring of 2020, the Center for Engaged Pedagogy hosted a workshop series on the development of new coursework and support for existing coursework centered on the environment, sustainability, and/or climate change.
-These workshops were attended by 13 faculty members across 10 academic departments, including Biology, History, English, and Environmental Science.
-In order to support student engagement with this kind of coursework across the curriculum.
+In the spring of 2020 and 2021, the Center for Engaged Pedagogy hosted two workshop series on the development of new coursework and support for existing coursework centered on the environment, sustainability, and/or climate change.
+These sessions were attended by 70+ participants across multiple academic departments, including Biology, History, English, and Environmental Science.

 Barnard's faculty research crosses similar disciplinary boundaries, engaging with scientific and cultural concepts of nature and the environment within a wide range of fields.
 Here are some highlights: